Things to do in March in Kamloops

 Mary Putnam

 The Kamloops Blazers are wrapping up the regular season in March, so catch them on home ice at the Sandman Centre before it’s over.
-Don’t miss Fan Appreciation Night during the final home game on March 21st, – get tickets ahead of time online.
+Don’t miss Fan Appreciation Night during the final home game on March 20th, – get tickets ahead of time online.

-March 8th vs. the Vancouver Giants
+March 7th vs. the Vancouver Giants

-March 12th vs. the Wenatchee Wild
+March 11th vs. the Tri-City Americans

-March 15th vs. the Kelowna Rockets
+March 14th vs. the Kelowna Rockets

-March 21st vs. the Vancouver Giants
+March 20th vs. the Vancouver Giants

-Take in a Film Festival
+Take in the Film Festival

 Dylan Sherrard

-In particular, check out the Kamloops Independent Short Shorts Festival (KISS) on March 9th for a selection of top-tier short films from independent creators.
+In particular, check out the Kamloops Independent Short Shorts Festival (KISS) on March 8th for a selection of top-tier short films from independent creators.
 Screenings for KISS are free, so come out to support local filmmakers and vote in the audience awards!
 Reserve your seat here.

 Sip Some Science